MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ---
 title: "Enrich customer profiles with data from Microsoft"
-description: "Use proprietary data from Microsoft to enrich your customer data with brand and interest affinities." ms.date: 11/01/2021 ms.reviewer: mhart ms.service: customer-insights
+description: "Use proprietary data from Microsoft to enrich your customer data with brand and interest affinities & share of voice." ms.date: 11/01/2021 ms.reviewer: mhart ms.service: customer-insights